SCODEMeetup/cbus-biking-LOC/api/README.md

    }
 </pre>

-   required (lat:float, long:float, incident_datetime:string, incident_type_id:int, incident_severity_id:int)
+required params(lat:float, long:float, incident_datetime:string, incident_type_id:int, incident_severity_id:int)

 Status codes:

 201 Created, 422 Unprocessable Entity.

 A 422 will include one or more validation error messages in the response body.
 For example:

    {
       {